 Separated from the main part of the state park by private land, the George Rogers Clark home site was home to the American Revolutionary War hero from 1803 to 1809.
 Known for almost 200 years as “Clark’s Point,” it is situated in a sharp curve enabling one to have a spectacular view of the falls and also see both up and down river for a considerable distance.
 It is no wonder that George Rogers Clark selected this location for his “retirement home.”
 The site, located at the lower end of the Falls of The Ohio, has a commanding view of the Falls and river as it bends toward New Albany.
 In 2001, a cabin with about the same dimensions of Clark’s original home (destroyed in 1854) was erected.
-It was built in 1830 near Osgood, in southeastern Indiana.
+That structure was destroyed by fire in May 2021 and only the chimney remains.
 Today, the 7 acre tract is part of the Falls Of The Ohio State Park and also lies within the boundaries of the 1404 acre National Wildlife Conservation Area giving this historic site additional federal protection.

 The Clark home site is an integral part of the Lewis and Clark expedition story.
 Meriwether Lewis met William Clark here, and together they recruited the “nine young men from Kentucky” that formed the core of the Corps of Discovery that departed October 26, 1803.

-The site has a small picnic shelter, interpretive panels, a boat ramp, and trailer parking.
+The site has a small picnic shelter, interpretive panels, a boat ramp (open daily), and trailer parking.
 The home site is open 7:00 AM to 11:00 PM.
-The cabin is open seasonally on weekends.
+The area is open daily.